boabangf/GNN_RL_gene_trajectory_perturbation/README.md

   2) nonconvex:  GatedReLU(x) = min(a*x + b, x) + nonconvex antigentic Landscape

-  3) multistage: convex -> nonconvex + nonconvex antigentic Landscape (To overcome local optima in  the antigentic Landscape Modeling)
+  3) multistage: convex -> nonconvex + nonconvex  cytokines- antigentic Landscape (To overcome local optima in  the antigentic Landscape Modeling)

-It trains the model (supervised), runs a PPO cytokine policy, evaluates MSE, RMSE, MAE, R², Pearson, and saves a CSV "gated_relu_comparison.csv
+It trains the model (supervised), runs a PPO cytokine policy for the immune response, evaluates MSE, RMSE, MAE, R², Pearson, and saves a CSV "gated_relu_comparison.csv